Rwb3n/SF-Boxfresh-app/README.md

 ### Why
 I set out to build a life in the sun, hands in the earth, scaling from private gardens to high-end contracts.
 I recruited a team of workhorses who took me further than ever before, but my grip wasn’t strong enough.
 Systems failed, cracks widened, and I collapsed under the weight of my own ambition.
 This project is my autopsy, a reconstruction of what was missing—structured automation, resource control, and precision execution.
 My failures sharpened my insights, and now, this portfolio is proof of the value I bring to ambitious teams in the Salesforce space.
+---
+This is how it began:
+###"Alright.
+I finished ADM201.
+Now what?"

+I see people applying for Salesforce roles with stacked credentials—papers that don’t really reflect their ability, but they prove commitment.
+And I get it.
+If nothing else, those certs show commitment.
+So how do I counter that?
+I need to prove the same thing—but in my own way.

+A portfolio?
+Fine.
+But not just some vague automation flow.
+That won’t show initiative.
+That won’t show grit.
+If I want to stand out, I need something real—something that proves I can build, problem-solve, and execute.

+So I’ll do this: I’ll go back.
+Back to BoxFresh Gardens, my old business, where I lost the game because I lacked systems.
+And I’ll rebuild it—not in the real world, but in Salesforce.
+Everything I was missing, every blind spot, every inefficiency that choked my margins—I’ll fix it.

+If I had this back then, would I have survived?
+Maybe.
+But that’s not the point.
+The point is, I’ll prove I can do what actually matters in this space: Build.
+Solve.
+Execute.

+---

 ## 🔶 [Scenario]
 A small service-based business (Boxfresh Gardens) needs a Salesforce-powered service management system that automates inventory & resource management, job assignment, and reporting.
 This prototype solves that problem using a declarative based Salesforce customization, ensuring a scalable, effective CRM solution.